Travel guide

 The Apple Watch uses data via your iPhone with eSIM.

-• Near your iPhone (Bluetooth/WiFi): When the watch is within range of your phone, it communicates with it via Bluetooth or shared WiFi.
+• Near the iPhone (Bluetooth/WiFi): When the watch is within range of your phone, it communicates with it via Bluetooth or shared WiFi.
 If your iPhone has data thanks to a PuraSim travel eSIM, the watch will use that connection for messages, notifications, maps, and apps.
 This is the most convenient option for most travelers.

 • Known WiFi networks: The Apple Watch can connect to WiFi networks that your iPhone has already connected to before, without relying on Bluetooth.
 Useful in airports, hotels, or cafes.